OlivierBlanvillain/master-thesis/content.md

 \rawserver{Implementation of a WebSocket echo server.}

+In addition to the example of usage presented in #transportInterface and #rawclient, the scala-js-transport library provides two additional abstractions to express communication over the network. #wrappers contains examples of implementations using remote procedure calls and the actor model, which are available as wrappers around the *Transport* to prover higher level of abstraction.

 ### Implementations

-The scala-js-transport library contains several implementations of *Transports* for WebSocket, SockJS and WebRTC.
+The scala-js-transport library contains several implementations of *Transports* for WebSocket, SockJS @sockjs and WebRTC @webrtc2014.
 This subsection briefly presents the different technologies and their respective advantages. #impl-summary summarizes the available *Transports* for each platform and technology.

 Table: Summary of the available Transports.\label{impl-summary}